BeamMP/Docs/docs/en/server/create-a-server.md

 !!! info

-      If you are on a VPS (Virtual Private Server), Rootserver or plan on hosting this server locally (with players in the same house as you), you can skip this step.
+    If you are on a VPS (Virtual Private Server), Rootserver, or plan on hosting this server locally (with players in the same house as you), you can skip this step.
     This step is necessary if you want someone **outside** of your household to join your home-hosted server (outside of your local network).

     !!! danger ":material-scale-balance: DISCLAIMER:"

             **Port forwarding is a risk**.